jcupitt/rtiacquire/README.md

   Make quicklaunch links in the usual way for convenience etc.

+* Run with

+	RTIAcquire --debug &> log

+  to produce a lot of debugging output in the file "log", handy for testing.

 * When you plug the camera in you may get a desktop camera icon -- right-click and select "unmount" so this program can open it.